Skip to main content Skip to search Skip to main navigation

 The German market is increasingly full of very different yeasts of this genus.
 Among other things, live yeast, baker's yeast, ethanol yeast, the so-called "cultured yeast" (double fermented yeast), torula yeast from wood fibers or Kluyver – yeast from milk are artificially produced, propagated and harvested in fermentation tanks (biotechnological process).
 Originally, mainly farm animals were and are fed, but they are increasingly being found in the horse sector.
 These yeasts have a different area of application and a different effect than the traditional – real brewer's yeast and are often lumped together.

 Especially with the so-called “cultured yeast”, the double fermented one.
 This is partly manufactured or used for products in the USA.
 Genetically modified raw materials (grain stillage) are often used in the manufacturing process.
 These stillages are inoculated with yeast and “incubated”.
 They are then dried together and packaged.
-The “yeasts and metabolic components of the yeasts” promised in advertising are appropriately treated grain stillages, which, as a grain extract, conversely promote an imbalance in the intestinal microbiota and, in the worst case, flatulence instead of improving it.
+The “yeasts and metabolic components of the yeasts” promised in advertising are appropriately treated grain stillages, which, as a grain extract, conversely promote an imbalance in the intestinal microbiota and, in the worst case, flatulence instead of improving it

 It is also noticeable that commercially available brewing yeasts (top-fermented or bottom-fermented) or baker's yeasts are often recommended as an alternative supplement for horses with gastrointestinal problems.
 Baker's yeast, such as those found in the refrigerated shelves of supermarkets or the dry variant for making yeast dough, consists of an active and multiplying genus.
 These release large amounts of CO2 even under anaerobic conditions and the yeast bacteria multiply rapidly (fermentation).
 In horses, these multiplying yeasts cause massive flatulence, stomach and intestinal problems and colic-like symptoms and should therefore never be fed in this form.